 The sky is a mix of ultramarine blue, cobalt teal and titanium white making a nice vibrant blue with a slightly green undertone.

 I also painted some cloud highlights using titanium white with a little burnt sienna.
-The burnt sienna creates a nice pinkish-orange glow to the colour.
+The burnt sienna creates a nice pinkish-orange glow to the color.

-Use Low Chroma Colours for the Background Mountains
+Use Low Chroma Colors for the Background Mountains

 I apply the paint to the canvas using a No.5 bristle flat brush.